Nivetha-Narayanan/vsdRiscvSoc/Phase 1 - Week 1: hello-riscv.md

 📌 1141	Machine code / raw instruction encoding
 📌 addi sp,sp,-16	Instruction mnemonic and operands

 ✅  breakdown:

-100b4: → The address where this instruction will execute in memory.
+📌 100b4: → The address where this instruction will execute in memory.

-1141 → Hex representation of the instruction (opcode and operands encoded).
+📌1141 → Hex representation of the instruction (opcode and operands encoded).

-addi sp,sp,-16 → Human-readable instruction:
+📌addi sp,sp,-16 → Human-readable instruction:

-addi = Add Immediate
+📌addi = Add Immediate

-sp,sp,-16 → Subtract 16 from the stack pointer → creates space on stack.
+📌sp,sp,-16 → Subtract 16 from the stack pointer → creates space on stack.

 ## 📸 Implementation Output

 _(Include my terminal output screenshot below)_